Frequently asked questions about marijuana licenses

 Until the exclusivity period expires (July 1, 2027), licenses granted to social equity applicants must be majority-owned by one or more social equity licensees.

-A social equity licensee can sell some or all of the ownership interest in their license.
+A social equity licensee can sell some or all the ownership interest in their license.
 But one or more social equity licensees must hold at least 51% of the ownership interest.
 All licenses issued to social equity applicants under the social equity program will be flagged for an extra level of review for a transfer of ownership application.
 This will ensure the transfer of ownership will result in one or more social equity applicants holding 51% or more of the ownership interest.

 Delivery